chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 = What do you mean with "thank you" message? =
 A "thank you" message is displayed after submitting the form and in the confirmation email to sender (if activated).

-It's the (translated) message: Thank you!
+It's the message: Thank you!
 You will receive a response as soon as possible.

 You can change this message via Settings > VSCF or using an attribute.